 How to Live with PTSD

-Just a few days ago a gunman fired upon a primarily LGBTQ nightclub in Orlando, Florida, slaughtering 50 people and leaving dozens more injured and traumatized.
+Just a few years ago a gunman fired upon a primarily LGBTQ nightclub in Orlando, Florida, slaughtering 50 people and leaving dozens more injured and traumatized.
 Four years ago the country was left aghast when a man fatally shot 20 young children going to Sandy Hook Elementary School.
 And 15 years ago, on September 11, the world watched in horror as the World Trade Center collapsed, killing 3,000 people and leaving twice as many injured.
-Unfortunately, mass traumatic incidents are no longer an once-in-a-lifetime experience for the United States, where in 2016 alone there have been over 133 mass shootings.
+Unfortunately, mass traumatic incidents are no longer a once-in-a-lifetime experience for the United States.

 How to Live with PTSD: Causes and Diagnosis

 Post Traumatic Stress Disorder occurs in those who have personally experienced or observed extreme trauma.
 It can be caused by a singular event like a serious accident, or continued exposure through violent acts such as physical, sexual, or verbal abuse.
 Often times veterans, those that are exposed to combat, or even emergency responders that assist people during traumatic incidents can get PTSD from being exposed to so much violence and distress.

 In order to confirm that you have PTSD, however, there are diagnostic requirements you must meet: